-- 1 (1) Provide homeowners with a means of obtaining, through tenants in either the ADU or the principal unit, rental income, companionship, security, and services. - 3 (2) Add affordable units to the existing housing stock. - 4 (3) Make housing units available to people with income levels that might otherwise preclude them from finding homes within the city. - 6 (4) Develop housing units in single-family neighborhoods that are appropriate for people at a variety of stages in the life cycle. - 8 (5) Protect neighborhood stability, property values, and the single-family residential appearance of the property and neighborhood by ensuring that ADUs are installed under the conditions of this section. - 10 (b) Approval.
-An attached ADU may be approved by the director subject to administrative design review approval in accordance with Chapter 22.66 FMC, provided the standards and criteria in subsection (c) of this section are met by the proposal.
+- 1 (1) Provide homeowners with a means of obtaining, through tenants in either the ADU or the principal unit, rental income, companionship, security, and services. - 3 (2) Add affordable units to the existing housing stock. - 4 (3) Make housing units available to people with income levels that might otherwise preclude them from finding homes within the city. - 6 (4) Develop housing units in single-family neighborhoods that are appropriate for people at a variety of stages in the life cycle. - (5) Protect neighborhood stability, property values, and the single-family residential appearance of the property and neighborhood by ensuring that ADUs are installed under the conditions of this section. - 10 (b) Approval.
+An attached ADUs may be approved by the director subject to administrative design review approval in accordance with Chapter 22.66 FMC, provided the standards and criteria in subsection (c) of this section are met by the proposal.
 A detached ADU shall be processed as a conditional use, pursuant to Chapter 22.68 FMC. - 13 (c) Standards and Criteria.
 An ADU shall meet the following standards and criteria: - 14 (1) The design and size of the ADU shall conform to all applicable standards in the building, plumbing, 15 electrical, mechanical, fire, health, and any other applicable codes.
 When there are practical difficulties in 16 carrying out the provisions of this subsection, the building official may grant modifications for individual cases, 17 provided the intent of the applicable code is met. - (2) An ADU may be attached to, or detached from, the principal unit. - 19 (3) Up to two ADUs may be created per principal unit.
 This may include: - a.
 One attached accessory dwelling unit and one detached accessory dwelling unit; - b.
 Two attached accessory dwelling units; or c.
 Two detached accessory dwelling units, wh

 - c.
-Two detached accessory dwelling units, which may be comprised of either one or two detached structures; Only one ADU may be created per principal unit. - (4) The property owner, which shall include title holders and contract purchasers, must occupy either the principal unit or the ADU as their permanent residence, but not both, and at no time receive rent for the owner-occupied unit.
-Reserved. - (5) An-ADUs may be developed in conjunction with either an existing or a new single-family residence, duplex, townhouse, or other housing unit type on a parent lot. - (6) An attached ADU (either attached or detached) shall not exceed 1,000800 square feet.; provided, If anthe ADU is completely located on a single floor of a multistory building, the director may allow increased size in order to efficiently use all floor area.
-A detached ADU shall comply with accessory building size limits and related standards listed in FMC 22.58.003. - (76a) ADUsan ADU shall meet the development standards, including setbacks, floor area ratio, lot coverage, and impervious surface requirements applicable to the zone where development is proposed, except as noted below: - a.
+Two detached accessory dwelling units, which may be comprised of either one or two detached structures;Only one ADU may be created per principal unit. - (4) The property owner, which shall include title holders and contract purchasers, must occupy either the principal unit or the ADU as their permanent residence, but not both, and at no time receive rent for the owner-occupied unit.
+Reserved. - (5) An-ADUs may be developed in conjunction with either an existing or a new single-family residence, duplex, townhouse, or other housing unit type on a parent lot. - (6) An-attached ADU (either attached or detached) shall not exceed 1,000800 square feet.; provided,-Iif anthe ADU is completely located on a single floor of an existing multistory building, the director may allow increased sizean ADU larger than 1,000 in order to efficiently use all floor area, provided the existing footprint of the building is not expanded.
+Garages provided as part of a detached ADU do not count towards the 1,000 square feet maximum size.
+A detached ADU shall comply with accessory building size limits and related standards listed in FMC 22.58.003. - (76a) ADUsAn ADU shall meet the development standards, including setbacks, floor area ratio, lot coverage, and impervious surface requirements applicable to the zone where development is proposed, except as noted below: - a.
 The maximum height for a detached ADU is 24 feet.
 See FMC 22.58.007 for exceptions. - b.
 The maximum height for an attached ADU may not exceed 24', unless the height of the structure it is attached to exceeds that height.
-In that instance, the maximum height for an ADU may not exceed the height of the structure it is attached to. - (86b) ADUs abutting an alley shall have a setback of 0' unless the alley is both public and routinely plowed for snowDetached ADUs may be sited at the lot line if the lot line abuts a public alley, unless the city or county routinely plows snow on the public alley.
-If an alley is public and routinely plowed, the setback requirement reverts to the rear setback for that zone.
+In that instance, the maximum height for an ADU may not exceed the height of the structure it is attached to.